Becoming a PCIT Certified Therapist

 Upon submission, your application will be reviewed.
 When all criteria are met, applicants will be provided access to the Certification Experience, a multiple choice quiz that ensures therapists have knowledge of the most current versions of the PCIT and DPICS Protocols.
-After you have successfully completed the Certification Experience, you will receive a certificate from the PCIT & TCIT Training Program and 8 Continuing Education hours for completion of the Certification Experience.
+After you have successfully completed the Certification Experience, you will receive a certificate from the PCIT & TCIT Training Corporation and 8 Continuing Education hours for completion of the Certification Experience.

 What Are Some of the Benefits of Therapist Certification?

 Therapists who are certified by the PCIT & TCIT Training Corporation have met a number of training and competence standards that help to maintain the treatment’s effectiveness.
 Once you are certified, you will: